All Episodes

 We didn't connect the dots.

-But that's that's old news.
+But that's old news.

-That's that's that's history.
+That's history.

-That I understand the differences.
+I understand the differences.

-And to prove that, Al Qaeda doesn't have a team in the Olympics, and that's what the Olympics is missing, by the way.
+And that's what the Olympics is missing, by the way.

-If Al Qaeda had a team, I would be watching.
+If Al-Qaeda had a team, I would be watching.

-The fact that Al Qaeda doesn't have a team proves they're not a state.
+The fact that Al-Qaeda doesn't have a team proves they're not a state.

 They are an ideology.

-They are a fascist movement masquerading and hiding under a religious movement, trying to and and that's that gets them all kinds of freedom and and uh and judgments that are favorable to them and so forth.
+And that gets them all kinds of freedom and judgments that are favorable to them and so forth.

 I understand all that.

-But Al Qaeda does get support from governments.
+But al-Qaeda does get support from governments.

 This is a theoretical discussion.

-But we're not talking about Al Qaeda buying the ports unless that's what you think is going to happen.
+I am fully aware of the differences between the Soviet Union and Al-Qaeda, but we're not talking about al-Qaeda buying the ports unless that's what you think is going to happen.

-There's no there's no way.
+There's no way.

 There's no way anyway, folks.